edx-h/edx-h.github.io/_tabs/about.md

 🚲 Love cycling
 : Frankly, I really DON'T compete the speed with others, since cycling for me is purely a method to slow down, get relaxed and enjoy myself...
-That said, the longest distance record I keep till now is finished 32 km within 90 minutes (~21.3 km/h).

-💻 Love database
-: No need to say...
-I am currently applying for CS research program with database specialization at this moment.

 ✈ Love travelling